 The joy of watching our collective children, fused together in a crew berth, now dry, sipping hot chocolate and telling jokes in the galley, is my favorite memory of an idyllic voyage marked by rich conversation, deep relaxation, seal and bald eagle sightings, romantic sunsets and classic Edward Hopper vistas for the lovers, artists and work-stressed professionals aboard.

 As parents, this windjammer cruise had given us all that and more.
 We had proof that sailing’s unique challenges — squeezing into clothes on a tiny bunk, balancing in a moving ‘head’, hoisting and trimming majestic and heavy sails, kneading dough, rinsing dishes on deck, sleeping out under the stars — could cure this generation’s dependence on electronic stimulation.

 We’ll book a week-long cruise next year.

-We had sailed aboard a ship that sustained damage during the 2017 hurricane season.
-It has since been sold to a husband and wife, Adam and Katie McKinlay, who will serve as chef and licensed captain respectively.
-They plan to run the schooner mainly on day trip sailings as the Boyd N. Sheppard, the boat’s original name, when she was built in 1886.
+We had sailed aboard a ship that was sold and restored by a husband and wife, Adam and Katie McKinlay, who serve as chef and licensed captain respectively.
+They run the oyster schooner mainly on day trip sailings as the Boyd N. Sheppard, the boat’s original name, when she was built in 1886.
 According to a note from Katie, a rebranding and considerable renovations were done, so that “our cabins are updated and decor is entirely different.”